RonniKahalani/PAOCards/README.md

 # PAO Matrix Technique
 <a href="https://www.youtube.com/watch?v=OApSOU7NIAw" target="_blank"><img src="src/main/resources/doc/paocards-front-page.png" alt="Click to view YouTube of Memory Championship"></a><sup>Click image to view YouTube of this Memory Championship.</sup>

-This memory technique is used by the participants in the World Memory Championships, where you quickly browse through a random shuffled deck of cards and recall the cards in chronological order.
+This memory technique is used by participants in the World Memory Championships, where you quickly browse through a random shuffled deck of cards, memorizing and recalling the cards in chronological order.

-This web app helps train this memory technique and expand your capacity to memorize a full deck of cards, chronologically.
+This web app helps train this memory technique and will expand your capacity to memorize a full deck of cards, chronologically.

 ## Why?
 You might think, "Why would I want to spend my precious time on trying to memorize a random deck of playing cards, chronologically?"